xrdocs/design/_blogs/2019-11-01-converged-sdn-transport-hld-convert.md

    metric 10
 </pre>

-The link-delay metrics are quantified in the unit of microseconds.
+**Note:** The link-delay metrics are quantified in the unit of microseconds.
 On most networks this can be quite large and may be out of range from normal IGP metrics, so care must be taken to ensure proper compatibility when mixing metric types.
 The largest possible IS-IS metric is 16777214 which is equivalent to 16.77 seconds.
-{: .notice--warning}

 ### End to end network QoS with H-QoS on Access PE
 QoS is of utmost importance for ensuring the mobile control plane and critical user plane traffic meets SLA requirements.
 Overall network QoS is covered in the QoS section in this document, this section will focus on basic Hierarchical QoS to support 5G services.